tojaroslaw/utls/README.md

 This package contains the following functions:
 - ToPtr: converts a value to a pointer
+- ToVal: converts a pointer to its value if possible and leaves an ok bool if the pointer is not nil
 - SliceContains: checks if a slice contains a value
 - MapContains: checks if a map contains a key
 - Min: returns the minimum of two ordered values